ANSI Z35: Moving away from Z35.1

 Companies and organizations began to migrate away from Z35.1 on their own, particularly for safety labels intended for consumer products, and industrial equipment.

 A high voltage safety label, designed according to FMC Corp.'s 1980 standards.

 Manufacturers FMC Corporation and Westinghouse Electric Corp. both devised their own manuals for designing safety labels for their products and equipment.
 FMC Corporation's Product Safety Sign and Label System included master artwork of symbols and label layouts, and detailed directions on various aspects of label design, far beyond anything provided in Z35.1.

 In reaction to the changing legal landscape, as well as incidents where children had been injured by unsecured Pad-mounted transformers, members of the National Electrical Manufacturers Association set out to design a new label to discourage children from playing near equipment and warn the public to notify the power company of unsecured equipment.
 While NEMA Standard 260, introduced in 1983 is known for memorable symbol, Mr. Ouch, the standard consisted of a label design that deviated heavily from Z35.1.
 The new label design included a new header design, including the 'international alert symbol' on a single solid background.
 The message text went beyond just stating the hazard posed, including the possible injuries, how to avoid them, and what to do if the equipment wasn't secured.
 These additions helped impress the gravity of the hazard, and alerted the public of the importance of reporting unsecured equipment, and to who it should be reported.

 Despite Z535's introduction in 1991, Z35.1-1968 would persist in American industry and workplaces into the 2010s, due to OSHA's CFR 1910.145 and CFR 1926.200, which explicitly required use of signage that complied with Z35.1-1968.
 OSHA would confirm this in Standard Interpretations letters in 1983 and 2011.
 In 1983, OSHA stated that alternate standards or designs, such as NEMA Standard 260, could only supplement and not replace Z35.1-1968 compliant signage when required by OSHA regulations.
-In 2011, OSHA did state that if an employer was using a if a sign was not compliant with OSHA regulations, but was complaint with a newer, current consensus standard, that provided equal or greater protection to employees, it was still a violation, however it "may be considered de minimis and not be cited."
+In 2011, OSHA did state that if an employer was using a sign that was not compliant with OSHA regulations, but was complaint with a newer, current consensus standard, that provided equal or greater protection to employees, it was still a violation, however it "may be considered de minimis and not be cited."
 In 2013, OSHA updated CFR 1910.145, and § 1926.200 to allow use of either the older Z35.1-1968 standard or the then current ANSI Z535-2011, as well as including language that allowed usage of whatever the current ANSI standard was in the future, negating the need for further revisions when standard revisions were released.
 The changes did not withdraw the Z35.1 designs, allowing a workplace to continue using the designs.